 - Take about 125 ml (1/2 cup) of the coconut milk out of the pan and set aside in a small bowl.
 Add the arrowroot powder to the small portion of coconut milk in the small bowl.
 The arrowroot powder will make sure the base thickens once this is added to the bigger pan.
 Mix until it is perfectly combined and place aside for now.

 - Return to the saucepan and add the sweetener, salt and vanilla.
 Gently heat over low to medium heat and stir until the sweetener is dissolved and all is well combined.
 Heat until warm but not boiling.

-- In about 5-7 minutes the arrow root powder will thicken the mixture and you will be left with a beautiful ice cream base that only needs chilling in the fridge.
+- In about 5-7 minutes the arrowroot powder will thicken the mixture and you will arrowroot with a beautiful ice cream base that only needs chilling in the fridge.
 You will know it is done when you can draw a line with a fingertip on the back of a wooden spoon.

 - The ice cream base should be fully cooled down before you pour it into your ice cream maker.
 Depending on the type of ice cream maker that you have you will have to cool its bowl a day in advance.
 Simply read the instructions of your ice cream maker.
 I bought an extra bowl with mine so I always have one stashed in the freezer for instant use.

 - Once the base has cooled take it out of the fridge and pour it into your ice cream maker and run it for about 5 minutes or as long as the manual of your machine suggests.